jlederluis/iqss-text-organizer/GUI_README.md

 2. The corpus should show up in the corpus window.
 Now select your corpus by clicking on it.

 3. Next, import some documents.
 With your corpus highlighted, click Corpus -> Import Documents.
 Next, select the format of your corpus.
+We support several different corpus options described below.

-- To import all the documents in a directory, select 'Import an entire directory'.
+- To import all the documents in a directory (a folder), select 'Import an entire directory'.
 These must be .txt files.
+In this case, you do not have any metadata about the documents that you are uploading.

 - To import documents from a .csv with a field containing the filepaths of all the documents in the corpus, select 'Import from a CSV file (not including content)'.
 Then select the field containing the filepaths.
+Any example of such a .csv is available here [Chris!]

 - To import documents from a .csv with a field containing the full documents, select 'Import from a CSV file (including content)'.
 Then select the field containing the documents.

 NOTE: If you want to import metadata for your documents, you must import the documents from a csv containing content.
 The content field is uploaded as the docs, while the remaining fields are uploaded as metadata.
+[Chris this is not clear.
+We need to describe above, for both the mturk style csv and for the other version how to deal w metadata]

 Getting a TDM
 --------------